The iPhone 17 has dropped in price for Black Friday

 If you’re on the fence about upgrading, this deal is not to be missed.

 The successor to the iPhone SE, Apple’s budget-friendly iPhone 16e launched earlier this year.
-“It’s not an upgraded iPhone SE, but an awful lot more," said tech critic David Phelan in his iPhone 16e review, noting that the device has “more storage to a bigger display that’s OLED and high-resolution, the excellent face ID, ceramic Shield to protect the front of the phone, the latest processor, the all-new C1 modem, a bigger battery than in the iPhone 16, full access to Apple intelligence and more.”
-It is an “excellent” budget device, and now there’s a modest saving on the device at Amazon.
+“It’s not an upgraded iPhone SE, but an awful lot more," said tech critic David Phelan in his iPhone 16e review, noting that the device has “more storage and a bigger display that’s OLED and high-resolution”.
+David also rated the “excellent” face ID, the ceramic Shield that protects the front of the phone, Apple’s latest processor, the battery (which is bigger than the one in the iPhone 16), and the fact that the phone gives you full access to Apple intelligence.

 Apple iPhone 17: £30 upfront, £49.20 per month, O2.co.uk